Mithridates & Mad Honey

 Smyrna occupied an advantageous position in the ancient Aegean.
 On the slopes and shoreline near Mount Pagos, at the head of the Smyrnaean Gulf, the city was the principal port for the Hermus valley, from which the wealth of Lydia descended to the sea.

-Strabo (Geography 14.1.37), writing in the following century, described Smyrna as among the finest cities of Asia Minor.
+Strabo, writing in the following century, described Smyrna as among the finest cities of Asia Minor:

 The Expansion of Pontus

-Lucius Cornelius Sulla and Mithridates VI of Pontus clashed over the support of Capadoccia (circa 94 BC).
-A few years later, 89 BC, Rome was preoccupied with the Social War against its Italian allies, its military resources were strained and its attention divided.
-Mithridates VI, king of Pontus, who controlled a formidable army and a sprawling kingdom around the Black Sea, decided to take advantage of a distracted Rome.
-He swept through Bithynia and Phrygia, defeated the outnumbered Roman forces in Asia, and by early 88 had extended his control to the Aegean coastline.
+Lucius Cornelius Sulla and Mithridates VI of Pontus had already clashed over Cappadocia in the 90s BC.
+A few years later, in 89 BC, Rome was preoccupied with the Social War against its Italian allies.
+Its military resources were strained and its attention divided.
+Mithridates VI, who controlled a formidable army and a sprawling kingdom around the Black Sea, took advantage of that distraction.
+He swept through Bithynia and Phrygia, defeated the outnumbered Roman forces in Asia, and by early 88 BC had extended his control to the Aegean coastline.

 The Asiatic Vespers

-What followed was a horrific massacre that reshaped the history of Rome and Asia.
-At a prearranged signal, on a single day in the first half of 88, communities throughout the Roman province of Asia turned on their Roman and Italian residents.
-Appian, writing two and a half centuries later but drawing on earlier accounts, reports the number of dead at 80,000; Plutarch gives the higher figure of 150,000, both of which have been questioned by modern historians .
-Whatever the precise death toll, the event was significant.
-Smyrna, like most of the Ionian cities, came under Pontic control in the aftermath of this upheaval.
+What followed reshaped the history of Rome and Asia.
+At a prearranged signal, on a single day in 88 BC, communities throughout the Roman province of Asia turned on their Roman and Italian residents.
+Appian, writing more than two centuries later but drawing on earlier sources, gives the number of dead as 80,000; Plutarch gives the still higher figure of 150,000.
+Modern historians have questioned both figures, but not the magnitude of the event itself.
+Whatever the precise death toll, the massacre marked a decisive break.
+Smyrna, like most of the Ionian cities, came under Pontic control in the aftermath.

-The animosity towards the Romans was fuels by years of predatory tax farming.
-The Roman publicani (tax collectors) were notorious for their corruption and extortion, plundering the region's wealth and driving many into poverty or debt slavery.
-Roman merchants and money lenders often exacerbated the problem with predatory loans.
+The animosity toward Rome had been building for years.
+The Roman publicani were notorious for corruption and extortion, plundering the region’s wealth and driving many into poverty or debt slavery.
+Roman merchants and moneylenders often worsened the situation with predatory loans.
 Mithridates established Pergamum as his headquarters.
-Appian says that Mithridates offered Greek cities freedom, cancelled debts in some places, granted citizenship to resident foreigners, and freed slaves, and promoted himself as the champion of Greek freedom against Roman exploitation
+Appian says that he offered Greek cities freedom, cancelled debts in some places, granted citizenship to resident foreigners, and freed slaves.
+He presented himself as the champion of Greek freedom against Roman exploitation.

 The First Mithridatic War

-Preparing for war, Sulla & Marius clashed in Rome and ultimately Sulla led the Roman response - leaving a cesspool of political damage behind.
-Sulla defeated the Mithridatic forces in Greece at Chaeronea and Orchomenus.
-However, Sulla’s need to return home to confront his domestic enemies pushed him toward negotiation, and in 85 BCE he concluded the Treaty of Dardanus.
-The treaty restored Roman control in Asia minor while allowing Mithridates to remain king of Pontus.
+Preparing for war in the East, Sulla and Marius clashed in Rome, and Sulla ultimately led the Roman response, leaving behind a political catastrophe at home.
+In Greece he defeated Mithridatic forces at Chaeronea and Orchomenus.
+Yet his need to return to Italy and confront his domestic enemies pushed him toward negotiation, and in 85 BC he concluded the Treaty of Dardanus.
+The treaty restored Roman control in Asia Minor while allowing Mithridates to remain king of Pontus.

-Sulla's own men were not pleased with the outcome, according to Plutarch (Sulla Lives 24.4)
+Sulla’s own soldiers were not pleased with the settlement.
+Plutarch says:

 The Bitter End

-Strabo< Geography, XII.3 In the third and final conflict with Rome, at the Battle of the Lycus River (66 BC), Pompey routed what remained of Mithridates' army in a night attack, inflicting a defeat from which Pontus never recovered.
-Mithridates fled across the Black Sea to the Bosporan Kingdom (modern Crimea), which was ruled by his son Machares.
-Mithridates killed his son, who had allied with Rome, and took the throne.
+Mithridates himself would survive the First Mithridatic War, but only to fight Rome again.
+In the third and final conflict, Pompey routed what remained of his army at the Battle of the Lycus River in 66 BC, inflicting a defeat from which Pontus never recovered.
+Mithridates fled across the Black Sea to the Bosporan Kingdom, ruled by his son Machares.
+He killed Machares, who had allied with Rome, and seized the throne.

-Pharnaces II, another son of Mithridates, saw that submission to Rome offered a viable future, and rrebelled.
-Mithridates was enventually cornered with no remaining support and poetically failed to kill himself with poison.
-When poison failed, he prevailed upon his trusted office Bituitus to kill him, and Bituitus ended the life of Mithridates VI.
-Appian gives Mithridates poetic last words:
+Pharnaces II, another son of Mithridates, judged that submission to Rome offered a more viable future and rebelled.
+Mithridates was eventually cornered with no remaining support and, poetically enough, failed to kill himself with poison.
+When poison failed, he prevailed upon his trusted officer Bituitus to kill him, and Bituitus ended the life of Mithridates VI.

 Although I've kept watch and ward against all the poisons that one takes with his food, I have not provided against that domestic poison, always the most dangerous to kings, the treachery of army, children, and friends."